 Goods and Services Tax (GST) – Once your business generates over $75,000 of revenue, the legal obligation to collect and forward GST to the Australian Taxation Office (ATO) arises.
-This is managed through yearly, quarterly or monthly Business Activity Statements (BAS) dependant on the characteristics of your business.
+This is managed through yearly, quarterly or monthly Business Activity Statements (BAS), dependant on the characteristics of your business.

-Pay As You Go (PAYG) Instalments- To avoid having to pay a lump sum of tax to the ATO at the end of each financial year, PAYG allows businesses pay their tax liability in instalments.
+Pay As You Go (PAYG) Instalments- To avoid having to pay a lump sum of tax to the ATO at the end of each financial year, PAYG allows businesses to pay their tax liability in instalments.
 PAYG only applies to your business or investments if they are earning a considerable amount.

 Deductions- General and specific deductions are available to sole traders for expenses incurred which are directly attributable to the generation of income.
 Private expenses cannot be claimed as a tax deduction; however, in certain cases, such as a mobile phone that is used for both private and business use, an apportionment of the expense is able to be claimed.
 The deductions you are entitled to receive may vary if you are deemed to be a Personal Services Individual (PSI).